rjpmestre/mortgage-plan-analyzer/README.md

 # Mortgage Plan Analyzer

-This Laravel project, developed as part of [SUSE Hack Week 23](https://hackweek.opensuse.org/23/projects/mortgage-plan-analyzer), is a collaborative effort aimed at simplifying the analysis of housing loan proposals, with a focus on common configurations in Portugal.
+This Laravel project, developed as part of [SUSE Hack Week 23 and 24](https://hackweek.opensuse.org/24/projects/mortgage-plan-analyzer), is a collaborative effort aimed at simplifying the analysis of housing loan proposals, with a focus on common configurations in Portugal.

 ## Overview